timelyportfolio/imageR/Readme.md

 ### intense-images htmlwidget

 **This is experimental and pre-alpha**, but if you do everything just right you might get some worthwhile output.
+Thanks so much to @tholman for the underlying Javascript library [intense-images](http://tholman.com/intense-images).

 As I was working on `imageR`, I discovered this poster [Redesign of cluster heatmap visualization technique](http://vizbi.org/Posters/2015/B04) through this [tweet](https://twitter.com/QuartzBio/status/580740607758467072).
 The full-page zoomable is very similar to the effect achieved by `imageR`, so `imageR` might be a good preview for your next conference poster.